 1. Use a large aquarium

-Goldfish require sufficient space to thrive well on their own without having neighbors.
+Goldfish require sufficient space to thrive alone (without tank mates).
 Thus, if you have a large-sized aquarium where they can easily swim around without disturbing platies, chances of nipping and fighting will be minimal.

 2. Regulate the aquarium temperature